MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### startOfDay

-Return the start of the day for a timestamp in an optional locale.
+Return the start of the day for a timestamp in an optional locale format.

 ```
 startOfDay('<timestamp>', '<format>'?, '<locale>'?)